Events past and present

 352 Lafayette Street, Salem

 - 4:30 pm: Program and Award Ceremony

 South Campus gymnasium

-The International Students Association and the Center for International Education of Salem State University would like to invite you to attend the 23rd annual Cultural Night on Friday, April 5, 2013, 6 pm at the South Campus Gymnasium, Harrison Road, South Campus.
+The International Students Association and the Center for International Education of Salem State University would like to invite you to attend the 24th annual Cultural Night on Friday, April 4, 2014, 6:00 pm at South Campus Gymnasium, Harrison Road, South campus.